-Be careful not to forget what God has spoken to and done for you, speak of that to others (Deut 4:9,23, 6:12).
+Be careful not to forget God, His commands or what He has spoken to and done for you, speak of that to others (Deut 4:9,23, 6:12, 8:11).
 Do not forget or minimize the enormous sacrifice Christ paid to bring us into His family and the grace shown to us including, healing in various areas, preparing a glorious future, showing abundance of love, meeting our needs and constantly being with us (Ps 103:2-5; Heb 13:5).
 As we recall, think about, and live in these blessings we will experience the abundant life Jesus wants us to have (Jn 10:10).
 It will also result in gratitude and praise to the God of our salvation.

 “Remember to do good, and share with others, for with such sacrifices God is pleased” (Heb 13:16).
 Don’t just give mental assent or a passing acknowledgement to the Scriptures or insights from the Holy Spirit, rather live out the Word of God and obey His promptings and you will be blessed (Jas 1:23-25).

 In striving for a better way of life don’t forget it is God who gives you the ability to get rich (Deut 8:14,18).
 Don’t think God has forgotten your labour of love for Him, the tears you have cried in intercession or the sacrifices you have made for His kingdom’s sake (Ps 56:8; Isa 49:15; Mk 9:41, 10:29; 1 Thes 1:3; Heb 6:10).
 Also don’t forget the plight of many in the world who have no opportunity to better their conditions – this should make us content to live simpler lifestyles and give to those in need.

 Promptly fulfill your promises so you don’t ‘conveniently’ forget – Ecclesiastes 5:4,5